 Apply in writing or by email, enclosing/attaching:

-- A covering letter demonstrating how your skills meet the Essential and Desirable Skills criteria of the job description.
-No longer than one page.
+- A covering letter demonstrating how your skills meet the essential and desirable skills.

 - Details of two referees, including your most recent employer.

-Applications should arrive at WHALE Arts Agency no later than midday on Friday 17th August.
-Late applications will not be considered.
+Applications should arrive at WHALE Arts Agency no later than midday on Tuesday 25th June.
+Interviews will take place on Tuesday 1st July.

 WHALE Arts Centre,